As an open source project, mastercomfig appreciates the community’s help in improving it.

 First things first: use spaces (no tabs) and CRLF line endings for configs, and continue the Valve convention in the other file overrides.
 Ensure no trailing space at the end of lines.
 Max line length should be 100.

-Launch options are documented on the wiki and are formatted like this:
+Launch options are documented on the docs and are formatted like this:

 **-launchoption** : launch option description